 Step #2: Evaluate the factoring companies

-Once you have built a list of companies, you need to interview them.
+Once you have built a list of companies, start interviewing them.
 Develop a standard set of questions that you can ask every company.
 These questions will ensure you make accurate comparisons between providers.
-The following list identifies the types of questions you should ask prospective factors.
+The following list identifies the types of questions you should ask prospective factoring companies.

-If possible, avoid companies that don’t have a base of operations in Canada unless they have substantial experience in Quebec.
-There are important differences between how factoring works in Quebec and how it works in other provinces.
+Be careful about working with factoring companies that don’t have a base of operations in Canada unless they have substantial experience in Québec.
+There are significant differences between how factoring works in Québec, and how it works in other provinces.
 For example, assets in most provinces are secured using the Personal Property Security Act (PPSA).
-Quebec, on the other hand, uses the hypothèque.
+Québec, on the other hand, uses the hypothèque.
 Working with someone who is not aware of these differences causes delays and unnecessary problems.

 Most factoring companies describe themselves as generalists who can work in any industry.
-However, many have industry specializations.
-Ask if they have experience in your industry, and verify by asking some industry-specific questions.
-For example, a factor who claims to specialize in transportation should be familiar with concepts such as bill of lading or a freight bill.
+However, many factors have industry specializations.
+Ask if they have experience in your industry, and verify by asking industry-specific questions.

 This question is fairly straightforward.
 Ask them to provide an estimate of costs and a proposed fee structure.

-Likewise, ask if they have due diligence costs or application fees.
+Ask if they have due diligence costs or application fees.
 In some cases, these costs can be substantial.
-Be certain that you understand these costs.
+Be sure that you understand these costs.

 Step #3: Compare their proposals

 Once you have selected the factoring companies of interest, ask them to submit proposals.
-Comparing factoring proposals can be difficult, since factors often use different fee structures.
+Comparing factoring proposals can be challenging since factors often use different fee structures.

-Focusing on the factoring rate alone is often a mistake.
-Instead, calculate the cost per dollar by dividing the factoring rate for similar periods by the advance rate.
+Focusing on the factoring rate alone can be misleading.
+Instead, focus on the “cost per dollar.”
+You calculate this figure by dividing the factoring rate for similar periods by the advance rate.
 In our opinion, the cost per dollar allows for a more meaningful comparison between factoring companies.